MicahWade/WindFlag/README.md

     Copy the `.env.template` file to `.env` and fill in the values.
 For more information, see [ENV.md](ENV.md).

 3.  **Run the Application:**
-    The database will be created automatically if it doesn't exist.
+    The default database (`app.db`) will be created automatically if it doesn't exist.
     ```bash
     python app.py
     ```